butcherman/Tech_Bench/README.md

 Tech Bench is designed to run in a cluster of Docker containers.
 To download the images and get the Docker-Compose file for building the cluster, visit the Tech Bench Installer repository at <https://github.com/butcherman/Tech_Bench_Installer>

+##  SSL Certificates

+By default the Tech Bench uses a Self Signed SSL Certificate for https requests.
+It is recommended to upload a valid SSL certificate to the server.
+When the Tech Bench application is created, a folder called "StorageData" is created to store all file data.
+Inside this directory is a "keystore" sub directory.
+Name the SSL Certificate `server.crt` and the key file to `server.key`.
+Place the server.crt file in the keystore directory, and place the server.key inside the keystore\private directory overwriting the existing files.
+Reboot the NGINX Docker container.

+To remove a custom certificate, simply delete the existing server.crt and server.key files and reboot the NGINX Docker container.
+A new self signed SSL Certificate will be created.

 ## Copyright © 2016-2022 Ron Butcher

 This program is free software:  you can redistribute it and/or modify it under the terms of the GNU